terraform-google-modules/terraform-google-kubernetes-engine/modules/asm/README.md

 ## Migration

-Direct migration from the previous Terraform module is not supported in the first iteration of this module.
+Direct migration from the previous Terraform module implementation is not supported in the first iteration of this module.

  <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs